Lee’s Ferry, Arizona

 A short time-lapse compilation from the Lee’s Ferry recreation area.
 Please contact me if you questions or requests for footage.

-There is no shortage of stunning landscape scenery to shoot as a photographer in the Lee’s Ferry recreation area as well as nearby Marble canyon.
+There is no shortage of stunning landscape scenery to shoot as a photographer in the Lee’s Ferry recreation area as well as nearby Marble canyon and the Vermilion Cliffs National monument.
 This is classic American southwest “Red Rock’ country with the towering Vermilion Cliffs as the main backdrop.
 More adventurous individuals can also access a number of remote hiking trails in the area to capture some more unique images.
 If you own a wide angle lens this is the time and place to break it out to help capture the scale of the landscapes in this area.
 You can view a collection of Lees Ferry & Marble Canyon landscapes here.

 Historic Sites & Buildings At Lee’s Ferry